AdobeDocs/livefyre.en/help/using/c-about-apps/c-create-an-app.md

 ---
 description: To add an App to your site, you must first create an App in Livefyre Studio.
-seo-description: To add an App to your site, you must first create an App in Livefyre Studio.
-seo-title: Create an App
-solution: Experience Manager
 title: Create an App
-uuid: 8c2c07fb-a951-47d9-b498-4c487ee83a18
 exl-id: 1d87ae99-3529-497c-b533-13f212abeacd
 ---
 # Create an App {#create-an-app}